hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 ### Deploy Online Boutique application

-Please follow up the deployment process in my blog post [here](https://developer.hpe.com/blog/how-to-deploy-application-across-hybrid-clouds-beyond-hpe-greenlake-for-private-cloud-enterprise/) to deploy the Online Boutique application across the public AWS EKS cluster and the private Kubernetes cluster in HPE GreenLake for Private Cloud Enterprise.
-The *Skupper* CLI tool is used for deploying the Virtual Application Network (VAN) and creating connection between private Kubernetes cluster and public AWS EKS cluster.
+Please refer to my blog post [here](https://developer.hpe.com/blog/how-to-deploy-application-across-hybrid-clouds-beyond-hpe-greenlake-for-private-cloud-enterprise/) on how to deploy the Online Boutique application across the public AWS EKS cluster and the private Kubernetes cluster in HPE GreenLake for Private Cloud Enterprise.
+The *Skupper* CLI tool is used for deploying the Virtual Application Network (VAN) and creating connection between the private Kubernetes cluster and the public AWS EKS cluster.

-After deployed the Online Boutique application, you can verify deployment by checking the *Skupper* status from the deployment namespace *boutique*:
+After deploying the Online Boutique application, you can verify deployment by checking the *Skupper* status from the deployment namespace *boutique*:

 * from private Kubernetes cluster: